 The work of Russian artist Kazimir Malevich, a pioneer of non-objective abstract art at the beginning of the 20th century, inspired Agit-Pop, which creates progressive, satirical, original art you can wear.

 The artist had a side hustle as one of the pivotal figures in Agitprop's creation before Communism dragged its good name through the mud.

 For a brief moment after the 1917 Russian revolution, the Soviet state looked like it would become a new Camelot.
 With promises that included the redistribution of wealth and economic, social, and political equality for women.
 The revolution was broadcast through Agitprop, the Department of Agitation, and Propaganda.
 The department's "social media" - a fleet of Agit-Trains painted with graphic and satirical art; which crisscrossed Russia, kitted out with onboard printing presses, radio transmitters, and movie theatres.

-"The End of an Error" is my first, limited-edition, genderless, capsule collection, and a nod to Malevich's Suprematist Compositions from 1916.
+"The End of an Error?" is my first limited-edition capsule collection and a nod to Malevich's Suprematist Compositions from 1916.
 The art is printed on sweatshirts handcrafted in Canada by House of Blanks and Roopa Knitting Mills, the world's best fleece makers.

-From a standing start two years ago, Agit-Pop's Twitter handle has earned 160M impressions, 13M video views, and 83K followers.
-A few notable likes, retweets, and replies: Judd Apatow, Patricia Arquette, Paul Feig, Adam McKay, Kara Swisher... oh and Cher.
+Agit-Pop's Twitter handle earned 180M impressions, 14M video views, and 77K followers in under three years.
+A few notable likes, retweets, and replies: Judd Apatow, Patricia Arquette, Paul Feig, Adam McKay, Kara Swisher... oh, and Cher.

-I'm the owner and creative director of the brand.
+I'm the artist, the owner, and the brand's creative director.
 Before Agit-Pop, I worked in digital media.
 A highlight was writing and directing a short film featuring Katie Holmes.